stertpond/Python/README.md

 # Getting Started with Python

+Hi Maddy,
-To learn Python, I recommend the following approach:
+If you wish to learn basic programming skills with Python - which I strongly recommend you do - I suggest the following approach:
 1. Install Visual Studio Code (VS Code)
 2. Install Python Extension for VS Code and the Python compiler

+Any problems, give me a call
+x

 ## Install Visual Studio Code